 • Remove blood collection tubes from the centrifuge (plasma sample will be rejected if it is hemolyzed).

-• Using a fresh 6 inch disposable transfer pipette, transfer plasma from three, 4 mL blood collection tubes to one 8.5 mL Sarstedt centrifuge tube (55.598.006).
-One, 8.5 mL tubes will be collected from three, 4 mL blood collection tubes.
+• Using a fresh 6 inch disposable transfer pipette, transfer plasma from three, 4 mL blood collection tubes to one 7.0 mL Sarstedt screw-cap, flat-bottom purple frozen transport tube (62.550.019).
+One, 7.0 mL tube will be submitted.

 • Ship and store frozen plasma at <-70°C. Stable for up to 12 months.

-Note: Take care not to disturb or transfer the buffy coat (white blood cells) layered above the red blood cells in the blood collection tube after the first centrifugation or sedimented at the bottom of the centrifuge tube after the second centrifugation.
+Note: Take care not to disturb or transfer the buffy coat (white blood cells) layered above the red blood cells in the blood collection tube after the centrifugation.

 Causes for Rejection